 Sports: Cheerleading, dance, gymnastics, roller derby, multi-purpose

 Providence is home to Brown University, one of the nation’s eight prestigious Ivy League schools.
 While it is renowned for its academics, the university also boasts a variety of outstanding venues that host regional and national events and allow sports planners plenty of options to meet their needs.
-Whether it’s a pool rental in the new state-of-the-art aquatics center, use of the 20,000-seat stadium, or access to the boathouse situated along the Seekonk River, Brown University’s athletic facilities are top notch and a favorite among sports planners.
+Whether it’s the four newly renovated multipurpose outdoor fields (three turf and one natural grass), a pool rental in the new state-of-the-art aquatics center, use of the 20,000-seat stadium, or access to the boathouse situated along the Seekonk River, Brown University’s athletic facilities are top notch and a favorite among sports planners.

 Sports: Basketball, crew, football, lacrosse, soccer, swimming, water polo, and much more

 This newly-opened school is home to some of Providence’s most state-of-the-art athletic facilities, and offers seating for around 1,800 people in a 65,000 square foot fieldhouse.
 Inside the gorgeous steel and glass building you will find space and amenities for sporting events such as track and field meets, basketball games/tournaments, cheerleading competitions, and much more – all just steps from the center of downtown.

 Sports: Basketball, cheerleading, soccer, track and field, wrestling